symphonists/maplocationfield/README.markdown

 * `DISTANCE` is an integer
 * `UNIT` is the distance unit: `km`, `mile` or `miles`
 * `ORIGIN` is the centre of the radius.
-Accepts either a latitude/longitude or an address
+Accepts either a latitude/longitude pair or an address

 Examples:

-	within 20 km of 10.545, -103.1
+	within 20 km of 10.545,-103.1

-	within 1km of 1 West Street, Burleigh Heads, Australia

-	within 500 miles of London
+	within 1km of 1 West Street, Burleigh Heads, Australia within 500 miles of London